Degree Fields

 Career Path Forecast

-However, many openings should arise from the need to replace technicians who retire or leave the labor force for other reasons.
+In addition to job openings created by growth, many openings should arise from the need to replace technicians who retire or leave the labor force for other reasons.
 Job opportunities are expected to be best for graduates of applied science technology programs who are well trained on equipment used in laboratories or production facilities.
 As the instrumentation and techniques used in industrial research, development, and production become increasingly more complex, employers will seek individuals with highly developed technical skills.
-Good communication skills are also increasingly sought by employers.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.